Source code for climada.entity.exposures.base

 # # Extends the according geopandas method #

 [docs] def to_crs(self, crs=None, epsg=None, inplace=False): """Wrapper of the :py:meth:`GeoDataFrame.to_crs` method.
 Transform geometries to a new coordinate reference system.
 Transform all geometries in a GeoSeries to a different coordinate reference system.
 The crs attribute on the current GeoSeries must be set.
 Either crs in string or dictionary form or an EPSG code may be specified for output.
 This method will transform all points in all objects.
 It has no notion or projecting entire geometries.
 All segments joining points are assumed to be lines in the current projection, not geodesics.
 Objects crossing the dateline (or other projection boundary) will have undesirable behavior.
 Parameters ---------- crs : dict or str Output projection parameters as string or in dictionary form. epsg : int EPSG code specifying output projection. inplace : bool, optional, default: False Whether to return a new GeoDataFrame or do the transformation in place.
-Returns ------- None if inplace is True else a transformed copy of the exposures object """ if crs and epsg: raise ValueError("one of crs or epsg must be None") if inplace: self.gdf.to_crs(crs, epsg, True) self.meta['crs'] = crs or f'EPSG:{epsg}' self.set_lat_lon() return None exp = self.copy() exp.to_crs(crs, epsg, True) return exp
+Returns ------- None if inplace is True else a transformed copy of the exposures object """ if crs and epsg: raise ValueError("one of crs or epsg must be None") if inplace: self.data.to_crs(crs, epsg, True) return None exp = self.copy() exp.to_crs(crs, epsg, True) return exp

 [docs] def plot(self, *args, **kwargs): """Wrapper of the :py:meth:`GeoDataFrame.plot` method""" self.gdf.plot(*args, **kwargs)

 [docs] def copy(self, deep=True): """Make a copy of this Exposures object.
 Parameters ---------- deep (bool): Make a deep copy, i.e. also copy data.
 Default True.
-Returns ------- Exposures """ gdf = self.gdf.copy(deep=deep) metadata = dict([ (md, copy.deepcopy(self.__dict__[md])) for md in type(self)._metadata ]) metadata['crs'] = self.crs return type(self)( gdf, **metadata )
+Returns ------- Exposures """ gdf = self.gdf.copy(deep=deep) metadata = dict( [(md, copy.deepcopy(self.__dict__[md])) for md in type(self)._metadata] ) metadata["crs"] = self.crs return type(self)(gdf, **metadata)

-[docs] def write_raster(self, file_name, value_name='value', scheduler=None): """Write value data into raster file with GeoTiff format Parameters ---------- file_name : str name output file in tif format """ if self.meta and self.meta['height'] * self.meta['width'] == len(self.gdf): raster = self.gdf[value_name].values.reshape((self.meta['height'], self.meta['width'])) # check raster starts by upper left corner if self.gdf.latitude.values[0] < self.gdf.latitude.values[-1]: raster = np.flip(raster, axis=0) if self.gdf.longitude.values[0] > self.gdf.longitude.values[-1]: raise ValueError('Points are not ordered according to meta raster.') u_coord.write_raster(file_name, raster, self.meta) else: raster, meta = u_coord.points_to_raster(self.gdf, [value_name], scheduler=scheduler) u_coord.write_raster(file_name, raster, meta)
+[docs] def write_raster(self, file_name, value_name="value", scheduler=None): """Write value data into raster file with GeoTiff format Parameters ---------- file_name : str name output file in tif format """ raster, meta = u_coord.points_to_raster( self.gdf, [value_name], scheduler=scheduler ) u_coord.write_raster(file_name, raster, meta)

 [docs] @staticmethod def concat(exposures_list): """Concatenates Exposures or DataFrame objectss to one Exposures object.
 Parameters ---------- exposures_list : list of Exposures or DataFrames The list must not be empty with the first item supposed to be an Exposures object.
-Returns ------- Exposures with the metadata of the first item in the list and the dataframes concatenated. """ exp = exposures_list[0].copy(deep=False) if not isinstance(exp, Exposures): exp = Exposures(exp) exp.check() df_list = [ ex.gdf if isinstance(ex, Exposures) else ex for ex in exposures_list ] crss = [ ex.crs for ex in exposures_list if isinstance(ex, (Exposures, GeoDataFrame)) and hasattr(ex, "crs") and ex.crs is not None ] if crss: crs = crss[0] if any(not u_coord.equal_crs(c, crs) for c in crss[1:]): raise ValueError("concatenation of exposures with different crs") else: crs = None exp.set_gdf(GeoDataFrame( pd.concat(df_list, ignore_index=True, sort=False) ), crs=crs) return exp
+Returns ------- Exposures with the metadata of the first item in the list and the dataframes concatenated. """ exp = exposures_list[0].copy(deep=False) if not isinstance(exp, Exposures): exp = Exposures(exp) exp.check() df_list = [ex.gdf if isinstance(ex, Exposures) else ex for ex in exposures_list] crss = [ ex.crs for ex in exposures_list if isinstance(ex, (Exposures, GeoDataFrame)) and hasattr(ex, "crs") and ex.crs is not None ] if crss: crs = crss[0] if any(not u_coord.equal_crs(c, crs) for c in crss[1:]): raise ValueError("concatenation of exposures with different crs") else: crs = None exp.set_gdf( GeoDataFrame(pd.concat(df_list, ignore_index=True, sort=False)), crs=crs ) return exp

 [docs] def centroids_total_value(self, hazard): """Compute value of exposures close enough to be affected by hazard .. deprecated:: 3.3 This method will be removed in a future version.
 Use :py:meth:`affected_total_value` instead.
 This method computes the sum of the value of all exposures points for which a Hazard centroid is assigned.
-Parameters ---------- hazard : Hazard Hazard affecting Exposures Returns ------- float Sum of value of all exposures points for which a centroids is assigned """ nz_mask = ( (self.gdf.value.values > 0) & (self.gdf[hazard.centr_exp_col].values >= 0) ) return np.sum(self.gdf.value.values[nz_mask])
+Parameters ---------- hazard : Hazard Hazard affecting Exposures Returns ------- float Sum of value of all exposures points for which a centroids is assigned """ nz_mask = (self.gdf["value"].values > 0) & ( self.gdf[hazard.centr_exp_col].values >= 0 ) return np.sum(self.gdf["value"].values[nz_mask])

 [docs] def affected_total_value( self, hazard: Hazard, threshold_affected: float = 0, overwrite_assigned_centroids: bool = True, ): """ Total value of the exposures that are affected by at least one hazard event (sum of value of all exposures points for which at least one event has intensity larger than the threshold).
 Parameters ---------- hazard : Hazard Hazard affecting Exposures threshold_affected : int or float Hazard intensity threshold above which an exposures is considere affected.
 The default is 0. overwrite_assigned_centroids : boolean Assign centroids from the hazard to the exposures and overwrite existing ones.
 The default is True.
 Returns ------- float Sum of value of all exposures points for which a centroids is assigned and that have at least one event intensity above threshold.
 See Also -------- Exposures.assign_centroids : method to assign centroids.
 Note ---- The fraction attribute of the hazard is ignored.
-Thus, for hazards with fraction defined the affected values will be overestimated. """ self.assign_centroids(hazard=hazard, overwrite=overwrite_assigned_centroids) assigned_centroids = self.gdf[hazard.centr_exp_col] nz_mask = (self.gdf.value.values > 0) & (assigned_centroids.values >= 0) cents = np.unique(assigned_centroids[nz_mask]) cent_with_inten_above_thres = ( hazard.intensity[:, cents].max(axis=0) > threshold_affected ).nonzero()[1] above_thres_mask = np.isin( self.gdf[hazard.centr_exp_col].values, cents[cent_with_inten_above_thres] ) return np.sum(self.gdf.value.values[above_thres_mask])
+Thus, for hazards with fraction defined the affected values will be overestimated. """ self.assign_centroids(hazard=hazard, overwrite=overwrite_assigned_centroids) assigned_centroids = self.gdf[hazard.centr_exp_col] nz_mask = (self.gdf["value"].values > 0) & (assigned_centroids.values >= 0) cents = np.unique(assigned_centroids[nz_mask]) cent_with_inten_above_thres = ( hazard.intensity[:, cents].max(axis=0) > threshold_affected ).nonzero()[1] above_thres_mask = np.isin( self.gdf[hazard.centr_exp_col].values, cents[cent_with_inten_above_thres] ) return np.sum(self.gdf["value"].values[above_thres_mask])

 [docs] def add_sea(exposures, sea_res, scheduler=None): """Add sea to geometry's surroundings with given resolution. region_id set to -1 and other variables to 0.
-Parameters ---------- exposures : Exposures the Exposures object without sea surroundings. sea_res : tuple (float,float) (sea_coast_km, sea_res_km), where first parameter is distance from coast to fill with water and second parameter is resolution between sea points scheduler : str, optional used for dask map_partitions. “threads”, “synchronous” or “processes” Returns ------- Exposures """ LOGGER.info("Adding sea at %s km resolution and %s km distance from coast.", str(sea_res[1]), str(sea_res[0])) sea_res = (sea_res[0] / ONE_LAT_KM, sea_res[1] / ONE_LAT_KM) min_lat = max(-90, float(exposures.gdf.latitude.min()) - sea_res[0]) max_lat = min(90, float(exposures.gdf.latitude.max()) + sea_res[0]) min_lon = max(-180, float(exposures.gdf.longitude.min()) - sea_res[0]) max_lon = min(180, float(exposures.gdf.longitude.max()) + sea_res[0]) lat_arr = np.arange(min_lat, max_lat + sea_res[1], sea_res[1]) lon_arr = np.arange(min_lon, max_lon + sea_res[1], sea_res[1]) lon_mgrid, lat_mgrid = np.meshgrid(lon_arr, lat_arr) lon_mgrid, lat_mgrid = lon_mgrid.ravel(), lat_mgrid.ravel() on_land = ~u_coord.coord_on_land(lat_mgrid, lon_mgrid) sea_exp_gdf = GeoDataFrame() sea_exp_gdf['latitude'] = lat_mgrid[on_land] sea_exp_gdf['longitude'] = lon_mgrid[on_land] sea_exp_gdf['region_id'] = np.zeros(sea_exp_gdf.latitude.size, int) - 1 if 'geometry' in exposures.gdf.columns: u_coord.set_df_geometry_points(sea_exp_gdf, crs=exposures.crs, scheduler=scheduler) for var_name in exposures.gdf.columns: if var_name not in ('latitude', 'longitude', 'region_id', 'geometry'): sea_exp_gdf[var_name] = np.zeros(sea_exp_gdf.latitude.size, exposures.gdf[var_name].dtype) return Exposures( pd.concat([exposures.gdf, sea_exp_gdf], ignore_index=True, sort=False), crs=exposures.crs, ref_year=exposures.ref_year, value_unit=exposures.value_unit, meta=exposures.meta, description=exposures.description, )
+Parameters ---------- exposures : Exposures the Exposures object without sea surroundings. sea_res : tuple (float,float) (sea_coast_km, sea_res_km), where first parameter is distance from coast to fill with water and second parameter is resolution between sea points scheduler : str, optional used for dask map_partitions. “threads”, “synchronous” or “processes” Returns ------- Exposures """ LOGGER.info( "Adding sea at %s km resolution and %s km distance from coast.", str(sea_res[1]), str(sea_res[0]), ) sea_res = (sea_res[0] / ONE_LAT_KM, sea_res[1] / ONE_LAT_KM) min_lat = max(-90, float(exposures.latitude.min()) - sea_res[0]) max_lat = min(90, float(exposures.latitude.max()) + sea_res[0]) min_lon = max(-180, float(exposures.longitude.min()) - sea_res[0]) max_lon = min(180, float(exposures.longitude.max()) + sea_res[0]) lat_arr = np.arange(min_lat, max_lat + sea_res[1], sea_res[1]) lon_arr = np.arange(min_lon, max_lon + sea_res[1], sea_res[1]) lon_mgrid, lat_mgrid = np.meshgrid(lon_arr, lat_arr) lon_mgrid, lat_mgrid = lon_mgrid.ravel(), lat_mgrid.ravel() on_land = ~u_coord.coord_on_land(lat_mgrid, lon_mgrid) sea_exp_gdf = GeoDataFrame() sea_exp_gdf["latitude"] = lat_mgrid[on_land] sea_exp_gdf["longitude"] = lon_mgrid[on_land] sea_exp_gdf["region_id"] = np.zeros(sea_exp_gdf["latitude"].size, int) - 1 if "geometry" in exposures.gdf.columns: u_coord.set_df_geometry_points( sea_exp_gdf, crs=exposures.crs, scheduler=scheduler ) for var_name in exposures.gdf.columns: if var_name not in ("latitude", "longitude", "region_id", "geometry"): sea_exp_gdf[var_name] = np.zeros( sea_exp_gdf["latitude"].size, exposures.gdf[var_name].dtype ) return Exposures( pd.concat([exposures.gdf, sea_exp_gdf], ignore_index=True, sort=False), crs=exposures.crs, ref_year=exposures.ref_year, value_unit=exposures.value_unit, description=exposures.description, )

-def _read_mat_obligatory(exposures, data, var_names): """Fill obligatory variables.""" exposures['value'] = np.squeeze(data[var_names['var_name']['val']]) exposures['latitude'] = data[var_names['var_name']['lat']].reshape(-1) exposures['longitude'] = data[var_names['var_name']['lon']].reshape(-1) exposures[INDICATOR_IMPF] = np.squeeze( data[var_names['var_name']['impf']]).astype(int, copy=False) def _read_mat_optional(exposures, data, var_names): """Fill optional parameters.""" try: exposures['deductible'] = np.squeeze(data[var_names['var_name']['ded']]) except KeyError: pass try: exposures['cover'] = np.squeeze(data[var_names['var_name']['cov']]) except KeyError: pass try: exposures['category_id'] = \ np.squeeze(data[var_names['var_name']['cat']]).astype(int, copy=False) except KeyError: pass try: exposures['region_id'] = \ np.squeeze(data[var_names['var_name']['reg']]).astype(int, copy=False) except KeyError: pass try: assigned = np.squeeze(data[var_names['var_name']['ass']]).astype(int, copy=False) if assigned.size > 0: exposures[INDICATOR_CENTR] = assigned except KeyError: pass def _read_mat_metadata(exposures, data, file_name, var_names): """Fill metadata in DataFrame object""" try: exposures.ref_year = int(np.squeeze(data[var_names['var_name']['ref']])) except KeyError: exposures.ref_year = DEF_REF_YEAR try: exposures.value_unit = u_hdf5.get_str_from_ref( file_name, data[var_names['var_name']['uni']][0][0]) except KeyError: exposures.value_unit = DEF_VALUE_UNIT
+def _read_mat_obligatory(exposures, data, var_names): """Fill obligatory variables.""" exposures["value"] = np.squeeze(data[var_names["var_name"]["val"]]) exposures["latitude"] = data[var_names["var_name"]["lat"]].reshape(-1) exposures["longitude"] = data[var_names["var_name"]["lon"]].reshape(-1) exposures[INDICATOR_IMPF] = np.squeeze(data[var_names["var_name"]["impf"]]).astype( int, copy=False ) def _read_mat_optional(exposures, data, var_names): """Fill optional parameters.""" try: exposures["deductible"] = np.squeeze(data[var_names["var_name"]["ded"]]) except KeyError: pass try: exposures["cover"] = np.squeeze(data[var_names["var_name"]["cov"]]) except KeyError: pass try: exposures["category_id"] = np.squeeze( data[var_names["var_name"]["cat"]] ).astype(int, copy=False) except KeyError: pass try: exposures["region_id"] = np.squeeze(data[var_names["var_name"]["reg"]]).astype( int, copy=False ) except KeyError: pass try: assigned = np.squeeze(data[var_names["var_name"]["ass"]]).astype( int, copy=False ) if assigned.size > 0: exposures[INDICATOR_CENTR] = assigned except KeyError: pass def _read_mat_metadata(exposures, data, file_name, var_names): """Fill metadata in DataFrame object""" try: exposures.ref_year = int(np.squeeze(data[var_names["var_name"]["ref"]])) except KeyError: exposures.ref_year = DEF_REF_YEAR try: exposures.value_unit = u_hdf5.get_str_from_ref( file_name, data[var_names["var_name"]["uni"]][0][0] ) except KeyError: exposures.value_unit = DEF_VALUE_UNIT